-Duty to Mitigate
+Duty to mitigate

 If a residential tenant vacates before the lease expires, the landlord has a legal duty to find a new tenant before they can seek to collect rent from the vacating tenant.
-There was no such duty for commercial landlords.
-Landlords must now take reasonable and customary actions to re-rent vacant units, whether regulated or unregulated, at the lower of fair market value or the rate agreed to in the lease.
+There is no such duty for commercial landlords.
+Landlords must now take reasonable and customary actions to rerent vacant units, whether regulated or unregulated, at the lower of fair market value or the rate agreed to in the lease.